Print

 1

-Start by preparing the zucchini.
-Grate the zucchini, sprinkle it with salt, and let it stand in a colander for 15 minutes to draw out excess moisture.
-In the meantime, toast the anise seeds lightly to bring out their fragrance.
-Allow them to cool, then grind them.
+Grate the zucchini and sprinkle with salt.
+Let it rest in a colander for 15 minutes to release excess moisture.
+While the zucchini drains, lightly toast the anise seeds in a dry pan until fragrant.
+Let them cool, then grind them for a sweet, aromatic boost.
 Preheat your oven to 375°F (190°C) and grease your baking dishes.

 2

-In a large bowl, combine the dry ingredients: flour, baking soda, baking powder, cinnamon, ginger, cardamom, and ground anise seeds.
+n a large bowl, whisk together the dry ingredients: flour, baking soda, baking powder, cinnamon, ginger, cardamom, and ground anise seeds.
 In a separate bowl, cream the melted butter and sugar until smooth.
-Then, beat in the eggs one at a time, followed by the vanilla extract.
+Add the eggs one at a time, beating well after each addition.
+Stir in the vanilla extract.

 3

-After the zucchini has sat for 15 minutes, rinse it with cold water and pat dry.
-Stir the grated zucchini into the butter and sugar mixture.
-Gradually add the dry ingredient mixture to the wet ingredients, stirring until combined.
-Do not over-mix Fold in the toasted, chopped walnuts and golden raisins, if using.
+After the zucchini has rested, rinse it under cold water and pat dry thoroughly.
+Stir it into the butter and sugar mixture.
+Gradually add the dry ingredients to the wet mixture, stirring gently until just combined—be careful not to overmix.
+Fold in the toasted, chopped walnuts and golden raisins for extra texture and sweetness, if using.

 4

 Divide the batter evenly between your two prepared baking dishes.
-Bake in the oven for about 50-60 minutes or until a toothpick inserted into the center comes clean.
+Bake at 375°F (190°C) for 50–60 minutes, or until a toothpick inserted in the center comes out clean.
+Let the loaves cool slightly before removing from the pans.
+Slice, serve, and enjoy!

 5